How to Disinfect Hardwood Floors Without Damaging Them

 Can Steam Mops Damage Hardwood Floors?

 Yes, steam mops can damage hardwood floors.
-The heat and moisture can cause warping or finish damage.
-Use a dry microfiber mop or a cleaner specifically for hardwood floors.
-Always avoid excessive water and ensure your cleaning tools are suitable for wood surfaces.
+The heat and moisture can cause warping or finish damage even on lower settings.
+Use a wood-safe cleaner or alcohol-based solution with a well-wrung microfiber mop instead, and avoid steam cleaning sealed wood altogether.

 Conclusion